cleitondias/CPI-/CodeSnippets.md

 import java.util.HashMap;
 import com.sap.it.api.ITApiFactory
 import com.sap.it.api.mapping.ValueMappingApi
-// mapping.ValueMapping Api will be used to execute value mapping with the given parameters
+// mapping.ValueMapping API will be used to execute value mapping with the given parameters

 def Message processData(Message message) {